aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/12-web-performance.md

 ### Performance tools

 Do an audit of your site at https://pagespeed.web.dev/.
+Also go here: https://speedvitals.com/
 ### Improve time to first byte

 You can improve time to first byte via these three methods: